Giorgos Kyriakopoulos: Loan to Bologna

 On 31 January 2023, Kyriakopoulos moved on loan to Bologna, with an option to buy.

+Loan to Monza

+On 28 July 2023, Kyriakopoulos was loaned out to fellow Serie A side Monza for one year, with a conditional obligation to buy.

+Panathinaikos

+On 6 June 2025, Kyriakopoulos returned to Greece, signing a four-year contract with Panathinaikos.

 International career

-He made his national team debut on 7 October 2020 in a friendly against Austria.
+Kyriakopoulos made his national team debut on 7 October 2020, in a friendly against Austria.